All "dog trouble"

 It is NOT about teaching obedience.
 The course is designed to teach humans on how to create balance and harmony when living together with a dog.

 To raise your knowledge and self-confidence on how to be in control, and how to turn a boisterous, overexcited or "rowdy" dog into a well-mannered, CALM pooch.

-This course reflects our belief that it is not the dogs who need to be taught to obey, but people ought to learn how to behave around dogs.
+This course reflects our belief that it is not the dog who needs to be taught to obey, but people ought to learn how to behave around dogs.

-You may be asked to take a short video of your dog as part of the Assessment.
+You may be asked to take short videos of your dog as part of the program.

 What this course covers